rhaulcy/wtp-eecs-2018/pset2/README.md

 Let’s  make  a  simple  graphics  program.
 Open `simple_graphics.py` in  IDLE,  but  don’t  run  it  yet!
 You  can find  all  the  documentation  for  the  graphics  module  on  the  website http://tinyurl.com/graphics-py (or http://mcsp.wartburg.edu/zelle/python/graphics/graphics/graphics.html).
 We  explain  the code in `simple_graphics.py` below.

 ***

+**from  graphics  import  *

+This  tells  us  that  we’re  going  to  use  graphics.
+Importing  graphics  gives  us  access  to  all  sorts  of  graphics commands  that  someone  else  has  made  for  us.

+**win  =  GraphWin('My  Circle',  100,  100)**
+We’re  creating  a  new  graphics  window,  called `win` of  type `GraphWin` (part  of  the  graphics  module).
+We’re calling  it `My  Circle` and  telling  it  to  have  dimensions  of  100 x 100  pixels.

+**c  =  Circle(Point(50,  50),  10)**
+We’re  creating  a  circle  called `c` with  a  center  point  at  (50,50)  and  with  a  radius  of  10.
+Note  that  the center  of  the  circle  is  a  (unnamed) `Point` with  coordinates  (x,  y)  =  (50,50).

+**c.setFill('red')**
+We’re  coloring  the  circle  red.
+This  can  take  most  normal  colors.
+See  the  documentation  under *Generating Colors* for  more  information.

+**c.draw(win)
+win.mainloop()**
+Now  that  we’ve  decided  on  attributes  for  the  circle  (position,  size,  and  color),  we’re  actually  drawing  it on  the  screen.

+***

+Now  run  the  code.
+A  window  with  your  image  will  pop  up!

+Feel  free  to  try  playing  around  with  some  of  the  values  –  see  where  things  break,  and  see  where  you  can change  things.
+Then  change  the  code  to  do  the  following  things:

+(a)Make  your  circle  bigger  -  specifically,  double  the  radius.

+(b)Your  circle  is  currently  centered  in  your  window.
+Change  your  code  so  that  the  circle  is  now  located in  the  upper  right  hand  corner  of  the  window.
+Specifically,  the  center  of  the  circle  should  be  located in  the  middle  of  the  upper-right  quadrant  of  the  window.
+(Hint:  coordinates  are  counted  from  the top-left  corner.
+You  can  also  use  a  trial-and-error  approach  by  changing  the  numbers  for  the  circle until  you  get  what  you  want!)

+(c)Make  the  circle  yellow.

+(d)Make  the  outline  of  the  circle  purple.
+(Hint:  you  will  need  to  look  up  how  to  do  this in the  online  graphics  documentation.
+Remember  that  all  the  functions for  “Graphics  Objects”  can  be  used  for  any  shapes!)

+(e)Then  submit  your  code.

-### 6. Optional Challenge:
+### 6. Yummy graphics (optional) - `parfait_graphics.py`
-Revisit Question 1, and write a program that prints **“Hello \<name>!!!”** in a box of stars for ANY name.

-*Hint: Find the length of a string with  len(a_string)*
+We  already  know  how  to  print  text  in  the  Python  shell,  but  sometimes  we  may  want  to  “draw”  text,  so that  we  can  decide  its  color,  size,  and  more.
+The  code  in `parfait_graphics.py` is  an  example  of  how  to draw  text  on  the  screen.
+Run  the  program  to  see  the  text  it  draws  in  the  window.

+Now,  change  the  font  size,  style,  and  color  of  the  text.
+(You  can  pick  whatever  you  like!)
+Look  at  the `setSize`, `setStyle`, and `setTextColor` methods  in  the  documentation  under  Text  methods.
+All  the `set` methods  that  change  the  attributes  of  the  graphics  object  automatically  update  its  appearance  on  the screen.

+After  you’ve  played  around,  use  the  functions  you  wrote  in  exercise  2  in `desserts.py` to  “draw”  your recipe  for  ladyfinger  parfaits  on  the  screen.  (*Hint:  Change  the `print` statements  to  draw  text  on  the screen  instead.
+You  will  need  to  choose  the  locations  to  “draw”  each  line  of  text!)*

+Create  a  function  called `parfait_stamp` that  takes  in  an `x` and a `y` value  and  draws  a  ladyfinger  parfait centered  around  the  point  (x,  y)  on  the  screen.
+(Don’t  worry:  we’re  not  grading  for  realism.)
+Decorate your  recipe!

 ### Submitting your PSET
 After you’ve finished your PSET, type into the terminal:
 ```
 $ git add -A
-$ git commit -m "Submitting pset 1"
+$ git commit -m "Submitting pset 2"
 $ git push
 ```
 You can do this as many times as you'd like to.
-You can also write whatever you'd like in the quotations (instead of just "Submitting pset 1"), but the instructors will be able to see it!
+You can also write whatever you'd like in the quotations (instead of just "Submitting pset 2"), but the instructors will be able to see it!